 Financial advisors should not come in contact with your assets—except the fee they charge for their services.
 You will need the services of a custodian.
 Make sure the custodian is a major brand name firm you have heard of: Charles Schwab, Fidelity, TD Ameritrade are three of the bigger ones.

 Choosing a financial advisor is at least as important as choosing a babysitter, yet many people give it less thought.
 And just as you wouldn’t leave your precious children with just anyone, you should leave your financial future in the hands of someone you don’t know.
-By asking the most strategic questions, you can be more confident that your assets are in good hands.

 Recommended Investing Partners